halderen/suitcase/README.md

 ==================

-Collection of methods, functions, marcos and build configuration that prove usefull from other projects or based on stuff found elsewhere.
+Collection of methods, functions, marcos and build configuration that prove useful from other projects or based on stuff found elsewhere.